The Goberian is the combination of a Siberian Husky with a Golden Retriever.

 It is important to note that the personality and temperament of the Goberian can vary depending on the which parent trait is dominant.

 However, it is important to note that both the parent breeds are outgoing, family-friendly, and very social.
 That leads to an extremely social breed in the Goberian puppy.

-In fact, one of the most popular traits of the Goberian is its social and friendly personality.
+One of the most popular traits of Goberian is its social and friendly personality.
 This is a breed that loves being around people.

 In addition to their outgoing personality, the breed is known for being extremely intelligent.